stayradiated/s3-list-bucket-stream/README.md

 // create the instance for the stream const listBucketStream = new S3ListBucketStream( s3,
-  'some-bucket',
+  'your-bucket-name',
   'path/to/files',
-  { fullMetadata: true }
 )

-// attach an 'on data' event which will start the stream flow listBucketStream
+// listen to the 'data' event - this will start the stream listBucketStream
   .on('data', console.log)
 ```